11 December 2012

 Sinclair, Canada’s flag-bearer at the closing ceremonies in London, was suspended four matches by the sport’s governing body for comments she made after Canada’s semi-final loss to the U.S.

-Sinclair has been on the shortlist six times in her career, but she has had an outstanding 2012 making this year her best shot at the Ballon d’Or.
+Sinclair has been on the shortlist six times in her

 But it wasn’t to be, and her supporters quickly took to Twitter to voice their outrage, some accusing FIFA of blackballing the Canadian.